What Is Fast Fashion and It’s True Cost

 Water Consumption and Pollution

-The fashion industry is also a major consumer of water resources.
-It takes approximately 15,000 liters of water to produce a single pair of jeans, and the average European household uses nearly 200 loads of laundry per year, consuming about 15,000 liters of water in the process.
-Furthermore, toxic dyes and chemicals used in the production of fast fashion garments often end up polluting rivers and streams, posing risks to aquatic life and human health.
+The fashion industry is also a significant consumer of water resources.
+It takes approximately 15,000 litres of water to produce a single pair of jeans, and the average European household uses nearly 200 loads of laundry per year, consuming about 15,000 litres of water in the process.
+Furthermore, toxic dyes and chemicals used in fast fashion garments often pollute rivers and streams, posing risks to aquatic life and human health.

 Textile Waste